vacuumlabs/react-custom-validation/README.md

 validation data is available.

 The validation library does not do any auto-magic.
-Instead, it just calculates the validitation results and recommendations for showing/hiding these validation results and calls the `onValidation` handler when new data is available.
+Instead, it just calculates the validation results and recommendations for showing/hiding these validation results and calls the `onValidation` handler when new data is available.
 This way the application developer has full control and responsibility for handling the calculated validation data provided by the validation library.